DistrictOfJoban/JCM-Docs/docs/players/blocks/drl_apgs.md

 light_level: 0
 ---

-An **APG (Disneyland Resorts Line Variants)** is a block in Joban Client Mod that replicates the Automatic Platform Gates (APG) used in the Disneyland Resorts Line.
+An **APG (Disneyland Resorts Line Variants)** is a series of blocks in Joban Client Mod that replicates the Automatic Platform Gates (APG) used in the MTR Disneyland Resorts Line.

 They are slightly lower than the APG seen in other MTR Routes.